AlessandroCarella/Visual-analytics/README.md

   * in the method that gets called when a node is clicked you can perform the adding of either the sources or the targets (or both) of the node that has been clicked

     create a ratio input to select which kind of other nodes to add (or to remove(?)) and update the function updateCurrentData in dataManagement.js
+  * create selects that can add a node out of the ones that are not in the graph yet
+  * add a column on the right too to show informations and the guide to colors

   * for only to investigate companies mode
     * add to the sources an option to plot the 4 and move the 4 to the top of the selects